matma/matma.github.io/_posts/2016-03-01-github-linter-bot.markdown

 ## Project description

-The goal is to write a *[GitHub linter bot](https://github.com/matma/github-linter)* Following project will show basics of [Github webhooks](https://developer.github.com/webhooks/), how can we use it together with [ESLint](http://eslint.org/) to create linter for JavaScript.
+The goal is to write a *[GitHub linter bot](https://github.com/matma/github-linter)* Following project will show basics of [GitHub webhooks](https://developer.github.com/webhooks/), how can we use it together with [ESLint](http://eslint.org/) to create linter for JavaScript.
 But our bot should be written in form that'll allow us to plug any linter to it.

 I won't explain basic stuff, how to install or configure things.
 Google is your friend!

 ## Basic workflow

-At every *push*, Github can send HTTP request on given address with specific [payload](https://developer.github.com/v3/activity/events/types/#pushevent).
+At every *push*, GitHub can send HTTP request on given address with specific [payload](https://developer.github.com/v3/activity/events/types/#pushevent).
 This is the initial point of our workflow.
 We need to listen for incoming events, get information about changes from it, get changed code and lint it.
 That's it :) Sounds really easy.
 And that's it.

 ## Technology stack